 sudo systemctl enable --now docker

-You can check status with:
+You can check status using the following command:

 The docker group